 We are the internet generation, and we hereby refuse to accept political boundaries.
 There are no borders for us; Justin made that quite clear when he showed us just how this amazing internet brings people from all over the world together to produce MakeUseOf.
 The idea that any country could censor the internet outrages us; yet we routinely accept that licensing constraints mean streaming services are region locked.
 The legal reasons for this may all be well and valid, but there are no real, physical boundaries on the internet and the location based rules shouldn’t apply.

-I’ve shown you how to get around these location blocks before using a premium VPN service (such IPVanish, which you can grab for free on the fantastic MakeUseOf Rewards system, right now – if there’s any left that is, so be quick!).
-But VPNs cost money, and can be slow.
+I’ve shown you how to get around these location blocks before using a premium VPN service, but VPNs cost money and can be slow.
 Tunlr is hoping to solve that using a slightly different method.

 How Do I Use It?